 Is it fair to say that moment transformed the band?

 TOM – For sure.
-I mean, obviously there was a peak when the viral moment happened, and we were kind of sat there going, oh, this is wonderful, this is great, but it isn't going to last.
+Obviously there was a peak when the viral moment happened.
+We were sat there going, oh, this is wonderful but it isn't going to last.
 But here we are, 18 months later, still getting a significant amount of play.

-ROB – Before it happened, we would release an EP, an album, and we'd maybe get a few hundred streams on a track.
-After it, we've released, I don't know, three singles, and really ploughed into the marketing on the last two – did videos and all sorts of stuff, all completely self-funded, no label or anything – and we've got tens of thousands of streams on those new songs.
+ROB – Before it happened, we'd release an EP, an album, and we'd maybe get a few hundred streams.
+After it, we've released three singles and really ploughed into the marketing – did videos and all sorts of stuff, all completely self-funded, no label or anything – and we've got tens of thousands of streams on those new songs.

 JAY – We've never had this level of fan base before.
 It’s really exciting.

-ROB – The irony is, all the Spotify stats are 90% skewed towards the US.
+ROB – The irony is Spotify stats are 90% skewed towards the US.
 I'm assuming Reddit is mainly a North American platform.
 It’s a kind of cruel blessing.
 We’re breaking America, but we can’t afford to play there!

 How do you write your songs?
 Where do the ideas come from?